dshadowwolf/ideas-for-a-new-language/README.md

 If you've got any ideas for improving what is here, write it up and send a pull request.
 Have written some code implementing parts of this?
 Put it into your copy of the repo and send a pull request.
 If I don't accept, I will try to give a cogent and well reasoned response as to why.
 (And... at this point the implementation language isn't defined, but I'm hoping for it to be in a reasonably portable and maintainable language that I have good knowledge of - so C would be a decent choice)

+####Note:
+I am not claiming to have all the answers.
+Large parts of this specification will likely be written by others - those same large parts that are not covered in any file with my name on it as the originator - because I have no idea what the best choice for a given part of the language might be.

 ###Ideas for a new programming language to address historical issues of languages and the requirements of the modern computer.

 1. Full module system with distinct namespaces